Sudip-512/Fake-news-detection-model./README.md

 # Fake-news-detection-model.
 This project aims to detect fake news using a Deep learning approach model.
 The model processes news articles and predicts whether the given news is real or fake.

-# Features
+## Features
-1. Preprocessing of data includes stopword removal, tokenization and prediction.
+- Preprocessing of data includes stopword removal, tokenization and prediction.
-2. Utilization of tensorflow, nltk and sklearn to implement in the model.
+- Utilization of tensorflow, nltk and sklearn to implement in the model.
-3. Loss curve, Accuracy curve, confusion matrix and ROC curve (Receiver-operating characteristic curve) is used to prediction.
+- Loss curve, Accuracy curve, confusion matrix and ROC curve (Receiver-operating characteristic curve) is used to prediction.

-# Getting Started
+## Getting Started

-   Prerequisites
+### Prerequisites
-   1. Python 3.8 or above.
+- Python 3.8 or above.
-   2. Required libraries: numpy, pandas, nltk, re, tensorflow, nlpaug.augmenter.word
+- Required libraries: `numpy`,`pandas`,`nltk`,`re`,`tensorflow`,`nlpaug.augmenter.word`,`matplotlib`,`seaborn`.

+### Usage: